You’re probably unknowingly using Behaviour Based Safety.

 Most business owners are probably not familiar with the term Behaviour Based Safety.
-However, it’s likely they’re unknowingly using it, or at least part of it.
+However, likely, they’re unknowingly using it, or at least part of it.

 What is “Behavior Based Safety”?